ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 "That doesn't change the fact that your teacher feel disrespected," said Hero.

-face stuck to desk

-a sort of movie character with his glasses and suit Alex was unable to understand the interactions between the Rotary members and seemed mostly unconcerned
+Alex thought of how he felt when he woke up in class, his face stuck to the desk.

 Hero slurped at his French onion soup.
 Alex felt annoyed with him.
 The first time Alex heard Hero speak at the orientation event for the exchange students, he knew Hero was special somehow.
-He'd felt shivers as Hero welcomed the students to Taiwan and talked about their monthly allowance, because he knew Hero was speaking from a place that addressed the experience of being young in a strange new city.
+He'd felt shivers as Hero welcomed the students to Taiwan, looking like a sort of movie character with his designer glasses and suit.

-"How do you say 'respect' in Mandarin?"
+"How do you say 'respect' in Mandarin?" asked Alex.
-Alex talked about the programs that he wanted to get into.

-It's language that they connect about.

-Ashamed of his essay.

-"What are you doing here?
-If there is no reason for you to be here, I recommend that you go home."

-"I don't have many projects currently."

 ---